Continual Learning via Ensemble-Based Depth-Wise Masked Autoencoders for Data Quality Monitoring in High-Energy Physics: METHODOLOGY

-A traditional vision transformer attention mechanism involves taking the collection of image patches as a sequence length, $l$, and the kernel filters from the patch convolution as an embedding dimension, and applying a linear projection along the embedded dimension which preserves the same dimensionality:
+A traditional vision transformer attention mechanism involves taking as input a collection of embedded image patches, $Z \in \mathbb{R}^{L \times D}$, where $L$ is the sequence length and $D$ is the embedding dimension.
+For vision transformers using convolutional patch embeddings, $L$ is the flattened input image sequence length ($L=H'\cdot W'$) and $D$ is equal to the number of kernel filters ($D=F$).
+Learned linear projection operators $W_Q$, $W_K$, and $W_V$ are then applied along the embedding dimension to produce:

-Here $Q$, $K$, $V$ are the query, key, and value projections of the embedded image patches, $l$ and $m$ are input sequence lengths, and $d$ is the embedded dimension.
+where $Q,K,V \in \mathbb{R}^{L \times D}$ are the query, key, and value projections of the embedded image patches, respectively.
 Next, an outer product is taken of $Q$ and $K^T$ along the sequence length dimension to compute the scores, $S$:

 The scores are then passed through a softmax function to get the attention weights, $A$: